 Before using Betamethasone

-To make sure that this is the right treatment for you, before you start using Betamethasone, it is important that your doctor knows:
+To make sure that this is the proper treatment for you before you start using Betamethasone, your doctor must know:

 - If you have areas of infected skin

 - If you have ever had an allergic reaction to skin preparation.

 How to use Betamethasone?